College students and their families are among the taxpayers directly affected by the recent overhaul of the federal income tax code.

 No more tuition and fees deduction

-Up through tax year 2016, qualifying higher-education expenses that you paid for yourself or your spouse or dependent were tax-deductible, according to the Internal Revenue Service.
+Previously, qualifying higher-education expenses that you paid for yourself or your spouse or dependent were tax-deductible, according to the Internal Revenue Service.
 This deduction could reduce your taxable income by as much as $4,000.

 This deduction was not extended by the overhaul, however, the H&R Block Tax Institute reports.
 So, Congress effectively allowed it to expire after 2016.